The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime

 Obviously, these frequencies are not equal to each other.
 Therefore, it enables us to calculate the perihelion shift in the form

 It is clear that, the perihelion shift explicitly depends on the NUT parameter and other physical spacetime parameters as well as the charge and the energy of the test particle.
-If one makes a comparison of this theoretical expression with those provided in astronomical observations, one can surely argue the existence of the NUT parameter in the real physical world.
-Although we couldn't provide a numerical value for the perihelion precision, one can comment that the NUT parameter and the charge of the test particle have a definite influence on the perihelion shift.
+If one makes a comparison of this theoretical expression with those provided in astronomical observations, one can possibly comment about the existence of the NUT parameter in the real physical world \cite{bhattacharyya}.
+Although we couldn't provide a numerical value for the perihelion precision, one can see that the NUT parameter and the charge of the test particle have a definite influence on the perihelion shift.